 Participating in the sifting, which can be done by any one, even for just a few hours, is one of the most unique and rewarding touristic experiences in Jerusalem today!

 The Temple Mount Debris Sifting Project is held on Mount of Olives.
-Participating in the activity take about 4 hours.
+Participating in the activity take about 4 hours, and must be pre-arranged.

 Points of Interest in the Area